dsondak/optRBC/examples/fft_examples/README.md

 ```
 ./run_multithread_fft.sh
 ```
-This script takes about 2 minutes to run.
+This script takes about 2 minutes to run and will create a plot called `multithread.png`.
 This iterates over various array sizes and thread counts, with thread counts ranging from 1 to 16, and executes a discrete fourier transform.
 The times how long it takes to execute the dft as a function of array size and thread count when planned.

 To bring the plot back to the local machine use the command